 The presupposition part of that pair says that there is a property P comparable to the property of only drinking water such that this property would more likely apply to John.
-More precisely, it claims this of a property P that applies to persons that didn't do anything comparable, but not identical to drinking water, that drank water, that are animate, and for which it holds that water is a fluid.
-It seems unclear whether the latter two properties (abbreviated as [2]) should be part of the determination of the alternatives.
-However, we need at least the presupposition introduced by only (abbreviated as [1]), and as it is not plausible that we keep track of the origins of a presupposition, we are forced to take all presuppositions accumulated so far (here represented by [4]).
-Note, again, that it is crucial that the determination of the alternatives may refer to both the meaning and the presuppositions of the semantic representation of its focus.
-We have assumed this for the alternatives for even; we may assume the same for the alternatives for only, for the sake of greater homogeneity.
+More precisely, it claims this of a property P that applies to entities that didn't do anything comparable, but not identical to drinking water, that drank water, that are animate, and for which it holds that water is a fluid.

+Of course, the meaning postulates for only and even have to be revised in order to get the intended results.
+In the example above, I have worked with the following postulates: